microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSGroup.md

 ```

 This example demonstrates how to retrieve all groups from Microsoft Entra ID.

-This command retrieves all groups in Microsoft Entra ID.

 ### Example 2: Get a specific group by using an ID
 ```powershell